cfye14/GnCD_CourseProject/CodeBook.md

 The final data frame is assigned to dfAverages.
 The final command should show dfAverages as a table in the top left window of RStudio.

 dfAverages has 180 rows and 68 columns.
 The 180 rows are for the 30 different subjects measured on 6 different activities.
-The data is arranged by subject and then activity, and the order of the columns as such with subject id in the first column.
+The data is arranged by subject and then activity, and the columsn are ordered accordingly with subject id in the first column.
-The following 66 columns are average of the mean and standard deviation ('std') of the 33 measurements captured by the accelerometer and gyroscope of the Samsung phones.
-The labels were taken from the 'features.txt' file and not altered, because changing the variable names was not perceived as worthwhile from an offhand benefit/cost calculation.
+The following 66 columns are average of the mean and standard deviation ('std') of 33 measurements captured by the accelerometer and gyroscope of the Samsung phones.
+The labels were taken from the 'features.txt' file and not altered, because changing the variable names was not perceived as worthwhile from a quick benefit/cost calculation.

 The 'run_analysis.r' script assumes the 'UCI HAR Dataset' is unzipped in the working directory such that arguments of the form
 'read.csv("./UCI HAR Dataset/..."' work.